RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_user_interface_bil.md

     txt_MaxWordCount.Text = _settings.MaxWordCount.ToString();
 }
 ```
-***

-Save the Settings to the Settings Bundle
+## Save the Settings to the Settings Bundle
---

-Conversely, the user interface needs to save the check box setting to the settings bundle, e.g. when the user raises the plug-in UI, changes the check box setting, and then clicks **OK** to apply the changed setting to the settings bundle.
+When the user opens the plug-in UI, changes the check box setting, and clicks **OK**, save the setting to the settings bundle.

-The first setting to save is the state of the check box (checked or unchecked).
-According to the check box the ```CheckWordArt``` property will be set to True or False:
+The first setting to save is the check box state (checked or unchecked).
+The `CheckWordArt` property is set to True or False according to the check box:

 # [C#](#tab/tabid-4)
 ```cs